saleor/storefront/README.md

 🛠️ **Customizable CSS**: TailwindCSS can be extended or replaced with your favorite CSS solution.

-👌 **Top-notch tooling**: Comes with ESLint, Prettier, Husky, Lint Staged, and Codegen preconfigured.
+👌 **Tooling included**: Comes with ESLint, Prettier, Husky, Lint Staged, and Codegen preconfigured.

 ## Quickstart